Matias Lassen

-Matias Lassen (born 15 March 1996) is a Danish professional ice hockey defenseman.
-He is currently playing with the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).
+Matias Lassen (born 15 March 1996) is a Danish professional ice hockey player who is a defenceman for the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL).

 Playing career

 Lassen made his Swedish Hockey League debut playing with Leksands IF during the 2016–17 SHL season.

 He played with Malmö Redhawks for 8 seasons, before leaving to sign a one-year contract with German club, Iserlohn Roosters of the DEL, for the 2025–26 season on 16 July 2025.